 The owner of any property on which a watercraft or outboard motor valued at less than ten thousand dollars has been left for six months without permission may sell the watercraft or motor at public auction and recover the owner's maintenance or repair charges, including parts and labor charges and dockage or storage charges, if all of the following conditions are met:

-(A) The owner of the property applies for a search of the records of the division of watercraft for the name and address of the owner of the watercraft or motor and for a search for any lien or mortgage thereon.
+(A) The owner of the property applies for a search of the records of the division of parks and watercraft in the department of natural resources for the name and address of the owner of the watercraft or motor and for a search for any lien or mortgage thereon.